probcomp/hierarchical-irm/README.md

 ## Installation (C++)

 First obtain a GNU C++ compiler, version 7.5.0 or higher.
+The underlying code can be built and installed via bazel.
+To install bazel:

+    $ sudo apt-get install bazel

 The binary can be installed by first cloning this repository and then writing

     $ cd cxx